Online entries

 Let customers scan as they enter or pay

-- Online contests
+- Online contests and giveaways

 Publish your link or QR code online